 “We are committed to keeping our doors open by maintaining our commitment to putting all aspects of health and well-being first,” explained Mayor Halfacre, “including physical, mental, emotional, and financial health.”

 Clemson first hosted the ITGA conference in 2014, with a theme of “Roll Out the Orange Carpet,” a nod to the university’s colors and its pride in the national award–winning Clemson Tigers football team.
-University officials also are eager to showcase the town-and-gown collaborations they have developed with the city in recent years, including a Joint City-Campus Advisory Board that features seven work groups.
+University officials also are eager to showcase the town-and-gown collaborations they have developed with the city in recent years, including a Joint City University Advisory Board that features seven work groups.